theapplegates/sql-testing/openpgp/README.md

     RustCrypto crates are not recommended for general use as they cannot offer the same security guarantees as more mature cryptographic libraries.

-  - The OpenSSL backend.
-To select this backend, use `default-features = false`, and explicitly include the `crypto-openssl` feature to enable it.

 ### Experimental and variable-time cryptographic backends